Chicken Fricassee (Simplified One-Pan Recipe)

 1. Chicken options:

-• boneless chicken breasts or thighs are also a good option, but baking time will be much less.
+• boneless chicken breasts or thighs (shortcut) are also a good option, but baking time will be much less.
 If already cooked through to 160F/71C, skip the baking step.
+This will cut the time to 30-35 minutes.

 2. Vegetable options: You can add/substitute baby potatoes (halved), chopped celery, red peppers or butternut squash.
 Avoid soft, watery veggies like zucchini.

 3. White wine options: Chardonnay, Pinot Grigio, Pinot Blanc and Sauvignon Blanc.
 If you don’t want to use wine, add extra broth and a tablespoon of lemon juice.
-I also like to use sherry or fortified wine for a very rich flavor (use 1/4 cup instead of 1/2 cup wine).
+I also like to use sherry or fortified wine for a very rich flavor (use 1/4 cup/59 ml instead of 1/2 cup/118 ml wine).

-4. Herb options: thyme, rosemary, oregano, dill, tarragon are all good options (and will flavor the dish very differently).
-If using dried, use 1/3 amounts.
+4. Herb options: fresh thyme, rosemary, oregano, dill, tarragon are all good options (and will flavor the dish very differently).
+If using dried herbs, use 1/3 of the amount.
 Here’s a good article on herbs 101

 5. Cream options:

 • For the richest sauce, use heavy cream (most typical in a fricassee).
-I use 10% as that’s what I have on hand and I like the lower calories.
+I use 10% (half and half) as that’s what I have on hand and I like the lower calories.

 • For gluten-free, use gluten free flour or a cornstarch slurry.